-NOTE: This post has been updated on the 15th of May 2016 to include the results of the 2015/16 season.
+NOTE: The tables in this article were updated on the 15th May 2022 to include the results of the 2021/22 season.

 Yet again, the fight for the title in Scotland is non-existent, as Celtic coast to another championship without any real challenge in the absence of Rangers.
 Even when Rangers were in contention, there hasn’t been any serious third-party contender since Aberdeen in the 80s.

 However, beneath the Old Firm duo in the table, there is always a much more exciting battle being fought for 3rd place, or now for 2nd.
-At the moment, who could say whether Motherwell or Aberdeen will take the honour of “Best of the Rest” this season, or whether Inverness Caley Thistle or Dundee United will be able to pip one of them to a Europa League spot.
-Over the last ten years, 5 different teams have been second only to the Glasgow giants (or better than one in the case of Hearts in 2005/06).
+Over the last fifteen years, 5 different teams have been second only to the Glasgow giants (or better than one in the case of Hearts in 2005/06).
 The top division of Scottish football would be more exciting without the domination of these two clubs.

-I decided to go through all league championships and compile a list of who would be Scotland’s most successful clubs, if you were to remove the Old Firm from the equation (including points earned against them) to show how much more dynamic the league title battle could have been.
+I decided to go through all league championships and compile a list of who would be Scotland’s most successful clubs if you were to remove the Old Firm from the equation (including points earned against them) to show how much more dynamic the league title battle could have been.

 My methodology was to go back through the league tables and remove results against both Celtic and Rangers from the teams at the top to see who was the best “other” team that season.
-In 39 seasons removing results against Old Firm teams changed the order of the top teams, so the actual runner-up or winner of the league might not be the winner without the Old Firm clubs.
+In 40 seasons removing results against Old Firm teams changed the order of the top teams, so the actual runner-up or winner of the league might not be the winner without the Old Firm clubs.
 The results also take into account that before 1921/22, teams level on points shared the position, resulting in shared titles.
 Between then and 1971/72 goal average was used to separate teams, and from then on goal difference is used.
 3 points for a win was introduced for the 1994/95 season.
 The 2019/20 season was also decided on a points-per-game basis due to the coronavirus pandemic which curtailed the season.

 In only 5 seasons have both the Old Firm clubs finished outside the top two sides, and in only 1 have neither finished in the top three (in 1964-65 when Rangers finished 5th and Celtic 8th).
 So removing them from contention changes the history of the game in Scotland significantly.